vikashsing21/Retail-Bank-Management/Readme.md

-jjjjjjjj# Banking Application -Python Flask
+## Banking Application -Python Flask

  > The objective of this project is to design simple APIs for a banking application.